Do You Need To Have Your Transmission Fluid Changed?

 So if your transmission fluid needs to be changed, what’s the reason?
 How significant an impact can fluid have on the transmission if it’s left sitting too long?

-Your transmission fluid is much like any other fluid in your car, it can start to break down and get worn out over time.
+Your transmission fluid is much like any other fluid in your Used Honda CR-V Cars, it can start to break down and get worn out over time.
 When this occurs, the liquid is unable to do its job properly.
 In this case, that job is effectively lubricating your transmission’s parts.

 But while the fluid is no longer working at peak performance, it can also become littered with small metal filings that are left behind as the components start to wear down.
 The longer you allow the fluid to sit, the more populated it can become with tiny metallic particulate.